gpaux/Mediana/CSE.md

 ### Summary of results

-Once the Clinical Scenario Evaluation has been performed, the `CSE`  object returned by the `CSE` function contains a list with:
+Once Clinical Scenario Evaluation-based simulations have been run, the `CSE` object returned by the `CSE` function contains a list with the following components:

-- `simulation.results`, a data frame containing the results of the simulations for each scenario.
+- `simulation.results`: a data frame containing the results of the simulations for each scenario.

-- `analysis.scenario.grid`, a data frame containing the grid of the combination of data and analysis scenarios.
+- `analysis.scenario.grid`: a data frame containing the grid of the combination of data and analysis scenarios.

-- `data.structure`, a list containing the data structure according to the `DataModel` object.
+- `data.structure`: a list containing the data structure according to the `DataModel` object.

-- `analysis.structure`, a list containing the analysis structure according to the `AnalysisModel` object.
+- `analysis.structure`: a list containing the analysis structure according to the `AnalysisModel` object.

-- `evaluation.structure`, a list containing the evaluation structure according to the `EvaluationModel` object.
+- `evaluation.structure`: a list containing the evaluation structure according to the `EvaluationModel` object.

-- `sim.parameters`, a list containing the simulation parameters according to SimParameters object.
+- `sim.parameters`: a list containing the simulation parameters according to `SimParameters` object.

-- `timestamp`, a list containing information about the start time, end time and duration of the simulation runs.
+- `timestamp`: a list containing information about the start time, end time and duration of the simulation runs.

-The simulation results can be summarized in the R console using the function `summary`:
+The simulation results can be summarized in the R console using the `summary` function:

 {% highlight R %}
 summary(case.study1.results)
 {% endhighlight %}

-A word-based simulation report can be generated using the function `GenerateReport`, presented in the page [Reporting](Reporting.html).
+A Microsoft Word-based simulation report can be generated from the simulation results produced by the `CSE` function using the `GenerateReport` function, see [Reporting](Reporting.html).